benjaminchevoor/t-take-home-test/incrementer-ui/README.md

 This is a front-end UI for the incrementing-integer-core backend service.

+This project is built using Node.js and React.

 _This is a Work In Progress and is not complete!_

 The current status of the project is: